Anatomy of a Pride parade

 Some cities, including San Francisco and Toronto, also host a separate Trans March in addition to the annual Pride March.
 The trans community often marches in Pride Parade with their own flag, which consists of five horizontal stripes: Two light blue, two pink and one white in the center.

-Bisexual positive contingents
+Bisexual+ contingents

 Bisexual people stand up for their rights in Auckland, New Zealand.